f5devcentral/f5-agility-labs-vdi/docs/class2/module1/lab1.rst

 |image1|

-Figure 1 - Accessing internal View Desktop
+Figure 1 - Accessing internal View Desktop--

 Access the VDI with a client on the internal network.
 The workstation will be preconfigured to initiate the connection through a specific connection server.
 Security servers are not used by internal VDI users

-1. Use the RDP function on your laptop to connect to the “corporate-pc“ RDP server/workstation
+#.
+Use the RDP function on your laptop to connect to the “corporate-pc“
+   RDP server/workstation

  |image2|

-1. When prompted for credentials
+#.
+When prompted for credentials

     a.
-Username: agility
+Username: Agility

     b.
 Password: F5Agility

        |image3|

-2. Use the VMware Horizon View client to access the connection server
+#.
+Use the VMware Horizon View client to access the connection server

     a.
 VMware Horizon Client

     b. + New server

-3. Connection Server address “vmw-connsvr1c.demoisfun.net”
+#.
+Connection Server address “vmw-connsvr1c.demoisfun.net”

-4. When prompted for credentials
+#.
+When prompted for credentials

     a.
 Username: demo01

     b.
 Password: password

-5. Select the View desktop (Agility—Rt click and Launch)
+#.
+Select the View desktop (Agility—Rt click and Launch)

-6. Scroll down to task bar if needed
+#.
+Scroll down to task bar if needed

-7. Open Notepad and type in something.
+#.
+Open Notepad and type in something.

-8. Slide the blue RDP indicator to the left
+#.
+Slide the blue RDP indicator to the left

-9. Close the View client. (press the X in Agility Toolbar-was under the RDP)
+#.
+Close the View client. (press the X in Agility Toolbar-was under the
+    RDP)

-10. Open View client and try to reconnect to “vmw-connsvr1c. demoisfun.net”
+#.
+Open View client and try to reconnect to “vmw-connsvr1c.
+    demoisfun.net”

-11. Notepad should still be on the desktop with the test you input
+#.
+Notepad should still be on the desktop with the test you input

-12. Close the View client. (press the X in Agility Toolbar)
+#.
+Close the View client. (press the X in Agility Toolbar)

-13. **Keep the RDP session open for Task 2 **
+#. **Keep the RDP session open for Task 2 **

 TASK 2 – Load Balance VMware View connection servers
 ----------------------------------------------------